 In a solid, the same principles apply.
 If N valence electron atomic orbitals, all of the same energy, are taken and combined to form bonds, N possible energy levels will result.
 Of these, N/2 will be lowered in energy and N/2 will be raised in energy with respect to the sum of the energies of the N valence electron atomic orbitals.

 However, instead of forming N/2 bonding levels all of the exact same energy, the allowed energy levels will be smeared out into energy bands.
 Within these energy bands local differences between energy levels are extremely small.
 The energy differences between the levels within the bands are much smaller than the difference between the energy of the highest bonding level and the energy of the lowest anti-bonding level.
-Like molecular orbitals, each energy level can contain at most two electrons of opposite spin.
+Like molecular orbitals, and also atomic orbitals, each energy level can contain at most two electrons of opposite spin.

 The allowed energy levels are so close together that they are sometimes considered as being continuous.
 It is very important to bear in mind that, while this is a useful and reasonable approximation in some calculations, the bands are actually composed of a finite number of very closely spaced electron energy levels.

 If there is one electron from each atom associated with each of the N orbitals that are combined to form the bands, then because each resulting energy level can be doubly occupied, the 'bonding' band, or valence band will be completely filled and the 'anti-bonding' band, or conduction band will be empty.
 This is depicted schematically in the picture above by the grey shading of the valence band.

 Electrons cannot have any values of energy that lie outside these bands.
 An electron can only move ('be promoted') from the valence band to the conduction band if it is given an energy at least as great as the band gap energy.
 This can happen if, for example, the electron were to absorb a photon of sufficiently high energy.